whywont/autonomous-window-controller/README.md

 Designed for affordability, modularity, and compatibility with most sliding windows.

 ---
-Animation created in Unity for demonstration

-## Demon Animation
+## Simulation

 ![Smart Window Closer Demo](demo/demo.gif)

+Simulation created in Unity
 ## Demo Video

 [![Watch the demo](https://img.youtube.com/vi/INwDxqb18yk/hqdefault.jpg)](https://youtu.be/INwDxqb18yk)

----
+There is a 10 second cooldown required to wait between actions (open/close) and that is removed from the video for brevity.

 ## Features

 - Automatically opens/closes a window based on: